,

 Science Policy - Click here

-Our 'Key Knowledge' documents identify the subject content for that unit.
-These documents are used by staff and children (where appropriate) to monitor learning.
+Our 'Key Knowledge' documents identify the subject content for each unit.
+These documents are used by staff to plan, monitor and assess learning.
+They specify the substantive knowledge, explicit scientific vocabulary and the disciplinary knowledge of the practices of science through the different parts of scientific enquiry and working scientifically.

 X